francescoBianchi7/Tesi_PPM/README.md

 start.html is the starting page, here you can select the painting you want to reproduce(the various paintings are missing)

-index.html is the main game here you can create an AI generated image
+index.html is the main page you can write text to sent to AI

+Loading.html transitional page between game and result

 Final.html will let you see comparison between original & ai generated image

-Vote.html will let see other generetad images of the same painting
+UserCollection.html user will see all generated images

+to add a new museum add /museum/add at the end the url to access back-end /back_end

-Views.py: module that manages routes and database
+Views.py: module that manages routes

-the first time you run the program you will probably need to uncomment the call to the fill() function that happens in @app.route("/") this operation needs to be done only once
+Database.py for the database

+Back-end.py general functions